Pioneer Village Yellow Victorian

 A child’s rocking chair moves and rocks by itself, due to a spirit or spirits who enjoy it.

 Visitors and staff have seen a little boy looking at them out the window.
-Folks have seen the mysterious light in the attic.
+Folks have also seen the mysterious light in the attic.

 Working in the house doing maintenance, staff can feel a friendly presence or two, there for moral encouragement.